aimed primarily at pre-teen and teenage boys. They tend to be Fighting Series

 - Double Arts

 - Fist of the North Star, although Yuria Gaiden and Juuza Gaiden (the most recent ones) are Seinen.
-Again, a major contributor, if not the original fighting shonen
+Again, a major contributor to, if not the original fighting shonen.

 - Hunter × Hunter

-- JoJo's Bizarre Adventure (Parts 1-6.
-It moved to a Seinen magazine for Part 7, Steel Ball Run.)
+- JoJo's Bizarre Adventure — Parts 1-6.
+It moved to Seinen magazine Ultra Jump starting with Part 7, Steel Ball Run.

 - Kimagure Orange Road